M4rti21/hugo-web/content/i-hate-the-modern-internet.md

 +++
-title = "I hate the modern web" subtitle = "This is just a rumble but I'd love to hear other people's thoughts" date = 2024-09-11T10:46:08+02:00 tags = ["internet","social media"]
+title = "I hate the modern internet" subtitle = "This is just a rumble but I'd love to hear other people's thoughts" date = 2024-09-11T10:46:08+02:00 tags = ["internet","social media"]